afshinamighi/Courses/ConcurrentCSharp/Exercises.md

 # Week 1:
 Main objectives of this week is to introduce the main concepts and prepare practical tools needed for upcoming weeks.
 **Preparation**:
-\begin{enumerate}
-\item .
-We will discuss about threads in week 3.
+1. We will discuss about threads in week 3.
 Here, just think about a thread as a separate paths of execution that can be executed simultanously with the main program.
-\item .
-Refresh your C# programming environment: You are expected to be able to write simple console based programs.
+2. Refresh your C# programming environment: You are expected to be able to write simple console based programs.
 A set of possible concepts to be used later are: fundamentals (types, conditional statements, loops), defining attributes, methods, public / private / static, arrays, anonymous functions.
 Implement a simple program: like a counter class that counts until a given number and the main program instantiates an object from this class and prints the final result.
 The counter class has a state that keeps the latest counting value.
-\end{enumerate}

 ## Exercises: